Exporting packs, patches, and mods¶

 To import a PCK file, one uses a one-liner.
 Keep in mind, there is no error or exception if the import fails.
 Instead, one might have to create some validation code as a layer on top.
 The following example expects a “mod.pck” file in the directory of the games executable.
 The PCK file contains a “mod_scene.tscn” test scene in its root.

-If you import a file with the same file path/name as one you already have in your project, the imported one will replace it.
+By default, if you import a file with the same file path/name as one you already have in your project, the imported one will replace it.
 This is something to watch out for when creating DLC or mods (solved easily with a tool isolating mods to a specific mods subfolder).
 However, it is also a way of creating patches for one’s own game.
 A PCK file of this kind can fix the content of a previously loaded PCK.

 This tutorial should illustrate how easy adding mods, patches or DLC to a game is.
 The most important thing is to identify how one plans to distribute future content for their game and develop a workflow that is customized for that purpose.
 Godot should make that process smooth regardless of which route a developer pursues.